 Eloise Gadus extensive experience in archeological survey, testing, and data recovery.
 Her experience includes projects in Texas, Florida, Georgia, Alabama, Mississippi, and Ohio.
 Based on the range and depth of her experience, Ms. Gadus is able to lead and direct projects, and works with crews to ensure that the proper field techniques are followed.
 Research interests include Gulf Coast and Woodland archeology, prehistoric ceramics, and iconography of prehistoric societies.
 Ms. Gadus received a BA in Anthropology from Cleveland State University and completed course work towards a MA degree in Anthropology at the University of Florida.

 Aaron Norment has participated in historic and prehistoric projects involving the various phases of survey, testing, and data recovery.
-He has worked at Spanish mission and presidio sites in Texas and Louisiana, and also has experience in the American southwest.
-Research interests include the French and Spanish settlement of Texas, with emphasis on armaments and trade, the archeology of the Lower Pecos, and bioarcheology.
+He has worked at Spanish Colonial mission and presidio sites in Texas and Louisiana, late nineteenth-century farmsteads, and more recently at plantation sites in east Texas and along the Gulf Coast.
+Research interests include the French and Spanish settlement of Texas, Texas plantation archeology, consumer choice and identity, and metal detection.
 Mr. Norment received a BA in Anthropology from The University of Texas at Austin and his MA in Anthropology from Texas Tech University.